Immigration & Visas, Living, Working

 Who can apply for residency from within Mexico?

-In certain specific situations, foreigners currently in Mexico holding a Visitor’s permit (FMM) can apply for a temporary or permanent residency permit without leaving the country, most usually under the auspice of a “Family Unit” application.
+In certain specific situations, foreigners currently in Mexico holding a Visitor’s permit (FMM) can apply for a temporary or permanent residency permit without leaving the country, most usually under the auspice of a “Family Unit” application, and certain other circumstances, described in this article.

 What is a “Family Unit” residency application in Mexico?

-A “Family Unit” visa application means that you apply for legal residency based on certain family roots or connections you have to Mexico, either through a blood line, or through marriage.
+A “Family Unit” visa application means that you apply for legal residency based on certain family roots or connections you have to Mexico—through a blood line, or through marriage/civil partnership.
 Roots and connections that qualify under the ‘Family Unit’ routes to residency are specified in Mexican immigration law and summarized in the bullet points below.

 Foreigners may apply for Temporary Residency (Residente Temporal) in-country if the foreign applicant is:

-• The spouse of a foreigner holding a temporary or permanent resident card; or
+• The spouse of a foreigner holding a temporary or permanent resident card (learn more about residency through marriage or common-law partnership); or

 • The parent (mother/father) of a foreigner holding a temporary resident card; or